Skilled Port St. Lucie And West Palm Beach Auto Accident Lawyers Fighting For Victims Of Vehicle Accidents

-Injuries resulting from auto-related accidents can be devastating.
+Injuries resulting from auto accidents can be devastating.
 Not only are you facing the potential of a prolonged recovery, but you will likely be stuck with large medical bills and lost wages.
-If you have recently been injured in a car, truck or motorcycle accident, call the experienced attorneys at Thompson & Thomas, P.A. today.
+If you have recently been injured in a car, truck or motorcycle accident, call the experienced attorneys at Thompson & Thomas, P.A., today.

-According to data compiled by the Department of Highway Safety and Motor Vehicles (DHSMV), the state of Florida has already experienced more than 32,000 car accidents and 13,000 auto-related injuries.
-Just under 200 of these accidents have resulted in fatalities, and many of these collisions have involved both personal and commercial vehicles.
+According to data compiled by the Department of Highway Safety and Motor Vehicles (DHSMV), Florida has already experienced more than 32,000 car accidents and 13,000 auto-related injuries in the first five months of 2018.
 Suffice it to say, operating a motor vehicle can be risky business.

-Florida’s laws governing lawsuits related to auto-related injuries state that you have four years from the date of the accident to file suit in civil court.
-If you fail to submit a claim within four years, it is very likely that a Florida judge will refuse to hear it at all.
-In the event that you do not “discover” the injury within four years, a Florida court may extend your lawsuit-filing window.
-This is a relatively rare occurrence, however.
+Florida’s laws governing lawsuits over auto-related injuries state that you have four years from the date of the accident to file suit in civil court.
+If you fail to submit a claim within four years, a Florida judge will likely refuse to hear it at all.
+If you do not discover the injury within four years, a Florida court may extend your lawsuit-filing window, but this is rare.

-Often times, the person or insurance company from whom you’re seeking compensation may accuse you of being partially at fault for causing the accident.
-If you do share some amount of fault for your injuries, it may affect the amount of compensation you are eligible to receive, which makes speaking with an experienced personal injury attorney incredibly important.
-Indeed, under Florida law the amount of compensation you’re eligible to receive will be reduced by an amount equal to your percentage of fault for the accident.
+Often, the person or insurance company from whom you’re seeking compensation may accuse you of being partially at fault for causing the accident.
+If you do share fault for your injuries, it may affect the amount of compensation you are eligible to receive, which makes speaking with an experienced personal injury attorney incredibly important.
+Indeed, under Florida law, the amount of compensation you’re eligible to receive will be reduced by an amount equal to your percentage of fault for the accident.

-The state of Florida requires motorcycle drivers and riders under the age of 21 to wear helmets.
-Those over the age of 21 who elect not to wear helmets must carry at least $10,000 in medical insurance.
-Additionally, Florida motorcyclists must obtain either a motorcycle endorsement on their current drivers license or a motorcycle-only license in order to operate a motorcycle with an engine larger than 50cc.
-Florida motorcyclists under the age of 21 must also complete a motorcycle safety course before they can legally operate their bike.
-While insurance is not required to register a bike in the state of Florida, motorcyclists involved in an accident may be held liable for property damage and/or bodily injury resulting from a collision.
+Florida requires motorcycle drivers and riders under the age of 21 to wear helmets.
+Those over 21 who elect not to wear helmets must carry at least $10,000 in medical insurance.
+Additionally, Florida motorcyclists must obtain either a motorcycle endorsement on their current driver’s license or a motorcycle-only license to operate a motorcycle with an engine larger than 50cc.
+Florida motorcyclists under 21 must also complete a motorcycle safety course before they can legally operate a bike.
+While insurance is not required to register a bike in Florida, motorcyclists involved in an accident may be held liable for property damage and/or bodily injury resulting from a collision.